cfw-guide/dsi.cfw.guide/_pages/en_US/troubleshooting.md

 Try ejecting the SD card and powering the console on again.
 If it still only shows a black screen, you may need to flash your NAND via a [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod).

-### After installing Unlaunch, I'm stuck booting into an application
+### After installing Unlaunch, I'm stuck booting into an application or the Unlaunch Filemenu

 This was likely caused by choosing the wrong app for the `NO BUTTON` option in Unlaunch.
 Hold <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while starting the console, go to `OPTIONS`, and set `NO BUTTON` to whatever your preference is.